Stephen J. FieldDemocratic

 1863-1897: Associate Justice, United States Supreme Court

-- LEGISLATION: Author of the bill (1850), which created the Code of Civil Procedure, establishing a judicial system for the state.
+- LEGISLATION: Author of the California Pratice Act (1851), which later became the Code of Civil Procedure, establishing a judicial system for the state.

 - At the time of his departure from the US Supreme Court, Field was the longest serving Associate Justice in Court history.
 Currently, only one Justice has served longer than him; William O. Douglas (who served from 1939 to 1975).